0oSaraho0/pp3-adventure_game/README.md

 - If the player manages to befriend the dragon then they have the choice to joyride around the realm or go straight to the castle.
 If they choose to joyride they will endure an Icarus style death where the dragon flys too close to the sun and then too close to the sea and they drown and the game is over.

-- If the player goes to the castle they meet the Deamon King and can choose to fight him or save their sister.
+- If the player goes to the castle they meet the Demon King and can choose to fight him or save their sister.
 The correct answer is to run to their sister.
-If they fight the Deamon King the dragon ends up burning them both to death and the game is over.
+If they fight the Demon King the dragon ends up burning them both to death and the game is over.

 - If the player chooses to go up the mountain they will first encounter some beautiful flowers.
 They are given the choice to pick, smell or ignore them.
 If they smell them they will get a nose full of explosive pollen which causes them to sneeze, which in turn causes their head to explode.
 Game over

 - The player next encounters a bear.
 If they have picked up the fish from the lake and the flower from the previous stage they will have the choice to either run or fight the bear, throw the fish or the flower at it.
 If they fight the bear it will kill them and the game will be over.
 If they run they will fall into a patch of flowers and they will explode.

 - If the player uses either the fish or the flower on the bear they will move onto the castle to meet the Demon King.
 Here they will be asked if they want to fight or run and possibly either the fish or the flower depending on what they have with them.
-If the player has the flower they can throw it at the Deamon causing him to explode.
+If the player has the flower they can throw it at the Demon causing him to explode.
 If they have the fish they can slap him around the face with it causing an allergic reaction and death.
 Both of these will win the game.

 - The game ending ends up back in the player's home with them waking up on the sofa.
 If they won via the mountain path they will check on their sister thinking it is a dream but find the orb still under her bed.